-Sweaters, jackets, coats, ponchos, skirts or even socks made of alpaca wool have become very popular in the North American market over the years because of their impressive softness.
+Sweaters, jackets, coats, ponchos, Baby Blankets or even socks made of alpaca wool have become very popular in the North American market over the years because of their impressive softness.
 Clothing made of alpaca wool adapts very well to the body’s shape and gives a pleasant feeling when worn.

 Even people with a wool allergy can wear alpaca because alpaca wool does not contain lanolin – also known as wool wax.
+Most Allergies are cause by the Lanolin and not by Wool Fibers.
 Clothing made of alpaca, therefore, does not cause skin irritation.